 make testis quite terse.
 To get the same verbose output that is seen with the CI tests, use

 ctest -VV(executed in the build folder) or an individual test with

 ctest -VV -R name_of_the_test.
 One can also run individual test files with

-python3 -m pytest.
+-sshows all output on the terminal.)
 Note: It is helpful to

 make testfirst to ensure any mod files needed are available to the tests.
 If running a test outside the folder where the test is located, it may be necessary to add the folder to PYTHONPATH.
 Note: The last python mentioned in the

 -DNRN_PYTHON_DYNAMIC=...(if the semicolon separated list is non-empty and